-Blessed with a gentle disposition and incredibly eager to please, the Leonberger has long been a popular choice for European royalty as well as the artistic cream of the crop in its native Germany, and it's easy to see why: The dogs are intelligent, loyal, and physically impressive.
+Blessed with a gentle disposition and incredibly eager to please, the Leonberger has long been a popular choice for European royalty as well as in his native Germany, and it's easy to see why: The dogs are intelligent, loyal, and physically impressive.

 But don't for a second think all of that size and strength is wasted on such a gentle giant.
-The Leonberger has proved itself as a capable farm dog, flock tender, and pulled ammunition carts during both world wars.
-In modern times, Leonbergers are frequently seen in search-and-rescue operations and working as therapy dogs because of their great strength and their innate desire to help and protect humans.
+Bred to be companion dogs, Leonbergers are frequently seen in search-and-rescue operations and working as therapy dogs because of their great strength and innate desire to be near, and help, humans.

 Coat colors are a variety of lighter shades, from yellow and gold through light browns and red.
 Colors are generally solid, save for the breed's hallmark black mask on the face and ears, giving them a thoughtful, friendly appearance.
 Their eyes are large and almond-shaped, uniformly dark brown.

-Because the Leonberger was bred as a working dog who was meant to spend his days in the fields alongside his companion, they are not great at being independent.
-These pups won't do particularly well if left alone outside, and if you're going to be away from them for more than a couple hours at a time, expect your neighbors to tell you about all the howling coming from your place.
+Because the Leonberger was bred as a working dog who was meant to spend his days in the fields alongside his companion, he is not really a loner.
+These pups won't do particularly well if left alone for long.
+If you're going to be away from them for more than a couple hours at a time, expect your neighbors to tell you about all the howling coming from your place.

-Additionally, while they will certainly make a great visual deterrent to any would-be intruders—and they're happy to alert bark with their booming voices—Leonbergers are, by nature, big sweeties when meeting new people.
+Additionally, while they will certainly make a great visual deterrent to any would-be intruders—and they're happy to sound an alert bark with their booming voices—Leonbergers are, by nature, big sweeties when meeting new people.
 As James says, "there is no aloofness with these dogs."

 Leonbergers are active dogs, so they will need daily activity to keep them healthy and to help prevent obesity.
 They make great hiking companions and love to swim.
 A large, fenced-in yard is an ideal spot for a Leo to stretch his big legs.
-Additionally, since this is a breed that loves pulling loads, drafting competitions (where a dog pulls a cart) can be an excellent choice for keeping them busy and stimulated.
+Additionally, because this is a breed that loves pulling loads, drafting competitions (where a dog pulls a cart) can be an excellent choice for keeping them busy and stimulated.
 James says your Leonberger might also enjoy dock diving, barn hunt, agility, and other dog sports.

 Other pets are usually fine for Leonbergers to be around.
-They actually love being in small packs with other Leonbergers but, admittedly, there aren't too many of us who can afford to have several hundred pounds of dog flopping around the house all day.
-However, smaller dogs (and they're all smaller dogs, compared to the giant Leo!) and even cats are usually no problem for them.
-Families with children are also good by the gentle-natured Leo, though their massive size means playtime with smaller children should always be a highly supervised affair.
-Leonbergers love to be around seniors and enjoy playing couch potato, but less-mobile owners may not be able to accommodate a Leo's physical needs.
-Also, as previously mentioned, obedience training will be an absolute must for them.
-Keeping them well trained and socialized will be imperative because an unruly or out-of-control Leo has the potential to be an extremely destructive one.
+They actually love being in small packs with other Leonbergers, and smaller dogs (and they're all smaller dogs, compared to the giant Leo!) and even cats are usually no problem for them to coexist with.
+Families with children are also good by the gentle-natured Leo, though, as with any dog, playtime with smaller children should always be a supervised affair.
+Leonbergers also love to be around seniors and enjoy playing couch potato, provided he gets a walk in at least once or twice a day.

-Finally, Leonbergers have a really tough time in hot weather.
-So people who live in perpetually warmer climates might want to look at a different ridiculously massive dog—one who's not sporting a fluffy, double coat meant for European winters.
+With their luxurious, thick mane, Leonbergers have a really tough time in hot weather.
+So people who live in perpetually warmer climates might want to look at a different dog—one who's not sporting a fluffy double coat meant for European winters.
 If you do live somewhere warm, always make sure your Leonberger has access to AC, water, and shade.

 Because of all that hair, owners will need to brush their Leo on a daily basis.
-And, because this dog is larger than the typical high school freshman, brushing is not a task that is going to be over in a flash.
-Grooming these guys will become a hobby.
+And, because this dog is larger than the typical high school freshman, brushing is not a task that is going to be over in a flash—grooming these guys will become a hobby.
 Bathing will probably happen once a month or so as well.
-On the positive side: All that shedding and brushing does keep the Leonberger's coat from getting overly long, so trips to the groomer will be functionally nonexistent.
+On the plus side: All that shedding and brushing does keep the Leonberger's coat from getting overly long, so trips to the groomer can be functionally nonexistent.

 Because of their out-of-this-world size, Leonbergers only live to be around 7 years old.
 Leonbergers' biggest daily problems will be obesity and gastric dilatation and volvulus (more commonly known as bloat).
 The former will be a problem if you aren't giving them the exercise they need, and the latter is a common ailment among breeds with large chest cavities.
-It is recommended that Leonbergers are fed in two, smaller meals, rather than giving them one large meal a day to help prevent the chances of bloat.
+Consult your veterinarian to see what preventative measures they recommend.

 Long term, the breed has historically had issues with some cancers, particularly bone cancer, though it most commonly doesn't strike Leonbergers until late in life.
 Hip dysplasia has been a remarkably small problem for the breed, though you'll want to be aware of it and conduct all health screenings recommended by the Canine Health Information Center.

 "You also don't want them to grow too fast, so making sure they're on a well-balanced puppy food is important," says Michelle Beck, DVM, CCRT, CVA-Veterinarian, with the Backlund Animal Clinic in Omaha, Neb.
 "Putting on too much size too early can create unnecessary stress on joints and bones that aren't fully formed yet."

-But she points out there's a flip side of waiting to spay or neuter your Leo.
-"The whole reason humane societies spay early is to control population growth and the longer you wait, the less you potentially mitigate that issue."
+But Beck points out there's a flip side of waiting to spay or neuter your Leo: "The whole reason humane societies spay early is to control population growth and the longer you wait, the less you potentially mitigate that issue."

-Today, while still used as herding dogs in some areas, Leonbergers also make names for themselves as search-and-rescue dogs and lifeguards.
+Today, while still used as herding dogs in some areas, Leonbergers also make names for themselves as search-and-rescue dogs, lifeguards, and therapy dogs.
 They are also increasingly popular once again as family pets, serving as steadfast companions to anyone with enough room to house them.
 The American Kennel Club recognized the Leonberger in 2010.